Background pattern

 Everolimus Accord may affect male fertility.
 Consult your doctor if you want to be a father.

-If you feel abnormally tired (fatigue is a very common side effect), be extra careful when driving or operating machinery.
+If you feel abnormally tired (fatigue is a very common side effect), be careful when driving or using machines.

 Everolimus Accord contains lactose

 The recommended dose is 10 mg, once a day.
-Your doctor will inform you how many everolimus tablets you should take.
+Your doctor will tell you how many everolimus tablets to take.

 If you have liver problems, your doctor may start treatment with a lower dose of everolimus (2.5; 5; or 7.5 mg per day).

-If you experience some adverse effects while taking everolimus (see section 4), your doctor may reduce the dose you take or interrupt treatment for a short period of time or permanently.
+If you experience some side effects while taking everolimus (see section 4), your doctor may reduce the dose you take or interrupt treatment for a short period or permanently.

 Take everolimus once a day, more or less at the same time, always with food or always without food.